-The Types of Dentists
+Types of Dentists

 Here are several types of dentists and their job descriptions:

-- Periodontist – if you’ve ever had bad gum disease, this is the type of dentist that you would see.
+- Periodontist – If you’ve ever had bad gum disease, this is the type of dentist that you would see.

-- Endodontist – these dentists help to solve problems with nerve pain in your teeth.
+- Endodontist – These dentists help to solve problems with nerve pain in your teeth.
 Think of endodontists as sensitive teeth specialists.

-- Prosthodontists – prosthodontists help to repair cosmetic areas of your mouth.
+- Prosthodontists – Prosthodontists help to repair cosmetic areas of your mouth.
 These items include teeth whitening, veneers, dentures, crowns, and bridges.